Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: EXPERIMENTS

 \subsection{Overview of Experiments}

-To thoroughly evaluate the effectiveness of our method, we designed four real-world robotic manipulation tasks, as shown in Fig. \ref{Real Robot Experiment}: Rubbish Disposal, Drink Fetching, Button Pressing, and Water Pouring.
-All tasks are conducted in cluttered environments containing multiple homogeneous distractor objects, requiring the robot to accurately identify and manipulate the target object based on the given prompt.
-For dataset construction, each task was configured with $M=4$ environments and $N'=16$ object classes.
-For each object class, 25 demonstrations were collected in environments, producing 100 valid demonstrations per object.
-Consequently, each task contains a total of 1600 valid demonstrations.
+We design four real-world tasks (Fig.\ref{Real Robot Experiment}): Rubbish Disposal, Drink Fetching, Button Pressing, and Water Pouring.
+All run in cluttered scenes with multiple homogeneous distractors, requiring the robot to identify and manipulate the prompted target.
+For dataset construction, each task uses $M=4$ environments and $N'=16$ object classes, with 25 demonstrations per object in each environment (100 per object), totaling 1600 valid demonstrations per task.

+\textbf{Implementation details.} For fair and reproducible comparison, our policy adopts the same backbone and action space as UMI~\cite{chi2024universal}.
+Each RGB observation (the raw image $I_t$ and the bounding-box-annotated image $I'_t$) is resized to $224\times224$ and encoded by a CLIP-pretrained ViT-B/16 backbone (patch size $16$, $768$-dimensional features) that is fine-tuned end-to-end, using an observation horizon of two steps.
+The policy predicts an action horizon of $16$ steps, using a CNN-based U-Net (channels $256/512/1024$) as the denoising network with DDIM at inference for real-time control.
+All diffusion-policy methods (Text-DP, Keypoints-DP, and our BBox-DP) share this backbone, action space, training schedule, and data, differing only in the semantic-conditioning interface, so performance gaps reflect the conditioning format rather than implementation.

-These four tasks comprehensively evaluate the policy’s ability to perform multi-step manipulation and instruction following.
-To enable fine-grained evaluation, each task is divided into multiple stages.
-Specifically, Rubbish Disposal, Drink Fetching, and Water Pouring are each divided into three stages: (\emph{i}) whether the robot approaches the correct target, (\emph{ii}) whether it successfully grasps the target, and (\emph{iii}) whether it completes the final action (discarding, handing over, or pouring).
-Button Pressing is divided into two stages: (\emph{i}) whether the robot approaches the designated button and (\emph{ii}) whether it presses it successfully.
-The overall performance is quantified using Eq. (\ref{the score of traj}):
+For fine-grained evaluation, each task is split into stages.
+Rubbish Disposal, Drink Fetching, and Water Pouring use three stages---approaching the correct target, grasping it, and completing the final action (discarding, handing over, or pouring)---while Button Pressing uses two (approaching and pressing the designated button).
+Overall performance is quantified by Eq.~(\ref{the score of traj}):

 where the first term is the average stage score where \(S_m \in \{0,1\}\) indicates success at stage \(m\) over \(n\) stages; and the second term measures time efficiency based on the actual completion time \(t\) within thresholds \(t_{\min}\) and \(t_{\max}\); \(\eta,\lambda\) are weighting coefficients with \(\eta+\lambda=1\).